Karim Patwa

 Karim Patwa (born August 13, 1968) is a Swiss-English film director and screenwriter.
 He gained international attention especially through his film Drift, which won three prizes at the Max Ophüls Festival 2015 and the NDR-directing prize, and was also nominated for the Swiss Film Award 2015.

 Life and career

 Karim Patwa grew up in Orpund.
-After school he did an apprenticeship as an electrical mechanic, at the same time he attended evening classes in photography at the Biel School of Design.
-Then he worked from 1989 to 1991 as a press photographer at the Bieler Tagblatt.
-From 1992 to 1996 Karim Patwa studied at the Lucerne School of Art and Design and graduated with the diploma of the faculty of video.
-Since then he has worked as a freelance film director and screenwriter.
+After school, he did an apprenticeship as an electrical mechanic.
+At the same time, he attended evening classes in photography at the Biel School of Design.
+Then, he worked as a press photographer at the Bieler Tagblatt between 1989 and 1991.
+From 1992 to 1996, Karim Patwa studied at the Lucerne School of Art and Design and graduated with the diploma of the faculty of video.
+Since then, he has worked as a freelance film director and screenwriter.
 His creations include music videos, commercials and short films.